AmazingAng/WTF-Solidity/Languages/en/10_InsertionSort_en/readme.md

 -----

-In this section, we will introduce control flow in Solidity, and how to use Solidity to implement insertion sort (`InsertionSort`), a program that looks simple but is actually bug-prone.
+In this section, we will introduce control flow in Solidity, and write a insertion sort (`InsertionSort`), a program that looks simple but is actually bug-prone.

 ## Control Flow